 WEIGHT TRAINING - 1 CREDIT - 10, 11, 12 - This is a course set up for the student to have the opportunity to develop and expand their weight training abilities.
 The class will encourage students to work within a program to develop physically and emotionally.
 Emphasis will be placed on weight training, but there will be portions dealing with flexibility and cardiovascular movements.

-HALF-MARATHON/EVENT TRAINING - 2 CREDITS (BLOCKED FOR PERIODS ZERO THROUGH 1) - 10, 11, 12 Requirement: Students must provide own transportation to designated areas for class. - The Half Marathon/Long Distance Training class will be offered during the first and third trimester of the year during first period.
-The goal of this class is to prepare each student both physical and mentally to finish a half-marathon.
-Periodic early morning runs may be required with this class.
-This class will count toward the P.E. requirement for grades 10, 11, and 12.
+PERFORMANCE EVENT TRAINING - 2 CREDITS - 10, 11, 12 Requirement: Students must provide own transportation to designated areas for class. - This class will be offered during the third trimester.
+The goal of this class is to prepare students both physically and mentally to complete an endurance race.
+Students will have the option to choose which type of endurance event they will train for, help develop a training plan, and execute the training plan.
+Early morning training sessions will take place for this class.
+This class will count toward the PE requirement for graduation.

-WALKING TO WELLNESS - 1 CREDIT - 10, 11, 12 Prerequisite: Instructor Recommendation and/or Approval - This course is designed to provide students an opportunity to improve their lifelong fitness and well-being through fitness walking.
+MOVING TO WELLNESS - 1 CREDIT - 10, 11, 12 Prerequisite: Instructor Recommendation and/or Approval - This course is designed to provide students an opportunity to improve their lifelong fitness and well-being through a variety of fitness activities.
 Journaling and analysis of data will be a component of the class.
 Physical fitness assessments will occur throughout the semester to monitor individual student progress.
-Course may include swimming, weight-training, yoga, and classes may leave campus.
+The course may include swimming, weight-training, yoga, and classes may leave campus.

 CIRCLE OF FRIENDS - 1 CREDIT - 11, 12 Prerequisite: Instructor Recommendation and/or Approval - This course is open to any senior student in good standing with the Physical Education department.
 Students are trained in assisting the Adaptive Physical Education class as a one-on-one aide.
 Students will apply these skills learned when working as a one-on-one aide for the Adaptive Physical Education class.
 The students will gain a better understanding of the need for cooperation and working together in terms of successful leadership.